theo-armour/agenda/3-1-heritage/residents/1-birthday-messages.md

 * https://imperfecttaylor.com/short-funny-quotes-about-aging/

+## 2025-02-04

+* Cheers to the best year yet
+* Peace & Serinity
+* May your days be filled with laughter and joy.
+* There you go again...Making the world better by simply being you.
 ## 2024-07-15 Perplexity

 Here are some thoughtful and nice things you can say in an email to someone on their birthday: